 There are several actions you can take at this point:

-- Pressing Enter on your keyboard after typing the search term automatically opens the result in the Best Match category
+- Pressing Enter on your keyboard after typing the search term automatically opens the result in the Best match category.

 - By default, the right pane shows a list of available actions for the Best match item.
 Clicking or tapping on the arrow (“See more information”) next to a result different from the Best Match shows the context menu for that result.
 You can also use the up and down arrow keys on your keyboard to navigate the results and get more details about each of them.